-Appeals and reapplying
+Reviews and reapplying

-Decisions by the Council are final and there is no formal appeals process.
+Decisions by the Council are final.
+However, you can ask for the decision to be formally reviewed if you think there has been an error made.
 If your application is not successful, you will receive a feedback letter giving information about the judgement.
 You should allow enough time to address any weaknesses and strengthen your application before reapplying.
 If you are reapplying after being unsuccessful previously, we expect you to demonstrate explicitly how you have changed your application in response to the written feedback you received.
 If this feedback is not addressed, it is likely that your application will not be considered further, and you may not get full feedback on the application.